ANT 100 Introduction to Cultural Anthropology 3 SH

 ANT/SOC/WS 251 Women and Gender in the Middle East 3 SH

 This course will explore the complex and multi-layered processes and dimensions, including texts, cultural values and practices, institutions and events which have shaped, and continue to shape, gendered experience in the Middle East.
 We will consider these processes in their historical context focusing mainly on the contemporary Middle East.
 Prerequisite: ANT 100 or SOC 100 or WS 100 or permission of instructor.
-Competency: Intercultural.
+Competency: Intercultural (IC).

 ANT 297 Cooperative Education